 In 2017, the Washington State Liquor and Cannabis Board (WSLCB) chose not to continue utilizing BioTrackTHC services.
 The agency named Franwell, supply chain solutions providers with a product called Metrc, as the Apparent Vendor Successor (AVS).
 They also held contracts in Alaska, Oregon, Maryland, and Michigan They primarily focus on RFID integration in supply chain systems.

 Days after the potential contract award was announced, Franwell sent emails to all cannabis producer/processor stakeholders indicating they would require RFID as the sole supported traceability mechanism, which tags cost approximately 50 cents and are required on all plants at all stages.
-Immediately following this, the WSLCB released an announcement that any vendor would be obligated to utilize all legal methods of traceability – including pen and paper records.
+Immediately following this, the WSLCB released an announcement that any vendor would be obligated to utilize all legal methods of cannabis traceability – including pen and paper records.
 Nearly immediately, Franwell withdrew their bid from the running.

 The remaining vendor was MJ Freeway, with their Leaf system.
 This vendor had a history of cybersecurity challenges, with documented cyberattacks on their networks in November, 2016, and again in January, 2017.